Twitter Moves to the Next Stage with DM Encryption

 In addition to this, users will also see a notification in their chats to confirm that encryption is enabled, adding more assurance.

-DM encryption will bring Twitter more into line with other messaging apps, which are all moving towards enhanced privacy, despite concerns from some law enforcement groups that this could also facilitate criminal activity.
+DM encryption will bring Twitter more in line with other messaging apps, which are all moving towards enhanced privacy, despite concerns from some law enforcement groups that this could also facilitate criminal activity.

 Twitter chief Elon Musk has long touted encryption as a key development, in order to provide more reassurance to users, which would also, eventually, be extended to encrypted video and voice calling between accounts as well.